ckathleen/dcrdocs/docs/mining/proof-of-stake/secure-cool-wallet.md

 `echo "tmux new -d -s dcrd 'dcrd & tmux new -d -s dcrwallet 'dcrwallet --promptpass' & tmux attach -t dcrwallet" > ~/decred.sh"`

-2. Add the pathe to the Decred binaries to your `.profile`.
+2. Add the path to the Decred binaries to your `.profile`.
 `"PATH=~/decred:$PATH" >> ~/.profile && source ~/.profile`

 3. Now make it executable with `chmod +x ~/decred.sh`